jsoul-dev/jsoul-dev/README.md

 <br>

 [ **About Me** ]
-- I'm an IT student with a strong interest in building, breaking, and understanding systems.
+- IT student passionate about building and exploring systems.
-- I mainly use GitHub for learning, experiments, and improving my skills through hands-on projects.
+- Enjoy experimenting with projects to learn and improve skills.
+- Love solving problems through practical, hands-on development.
+- Share work and ideas to collaborate with others and grow.
+- Constantly curious and eager to explore new technologies.

 <br>